Explain the different forms of energy.

 Vedclass iOS app on app store

-$(1)$ Heat Energy :
+(N/A) $(1)$ Heat Energy:

-The frictional force is not a conservational force and work is associated with the force of friction.
-A block of mass $m$ sliding on a rough horizontal surface with speed $v_{0}$ comes to a halt over a distance $x_{0}$.
-The work done by the force of kinetic friction $f$ over $x_{0}$ is - $f x_{0}$.
+The frictional force is a non-conservative force.
+When a block of mass $m$ slides on a rough horizontal surface with speed $v_{0}$,it comes to a halt over a distance $x_{0}$.
+The work done by the force of kinetic friction $f$ over $x_{0}$ is $-f x_{0}$.
+By the work-energy theorem,$\frac{1}{2} m v_{0}^{2} = f x_{0}$.
+The kinetic energy is converted into internal energy,increasing the temperature of the block and the surface.
+For example,rubbing palms generates heat.

 $(2)$ Chemical Energy:

-$(3)$ Electrical Energy :
+$(3)$ Electrical Energy:

 Similar Questions